 Scientists in movies are always finding answers.
 But scientists in real life?
 Their job is to come up with questions they can’t answer yet.Dolly’s advisor (paraphrased)

 Never trust anyone who says they’ll cure cancer.
 Cancer is a general term for life gone pathological, and anyone who says they understand how life works, let alone the unimaginable number of ways it can be exploited, is oversimplifying.
 There’s never going to be an easy cure because it’s different for every person.
 That being said, some of the strategies we find will kill some tumors, even if they don’t work for others.
-But if the original question is too complicated for us to answer, it raises another issue: what is the right question to ask?
+But if the original question is too complicated for us to answer, it raises another issue: what is the right question?

 Never trust anyone who says they can guide people to true happiness.
 Unhappiness is a general term for happiness gone wrong, and anyone who says they understand how happiness works, let alone the unimaginable number of reasons people can be suffering, is oversimplifying.
 There’s never going to be an easy solution because it’s different for every person.
 That being said, some of the strategies we find will make some people happier, even if they don’t work for others.
-But if the original question is too complicated for us to answer, it raises another issue: what is the right question to ask?
+But if the original question is too complicated for us to answer, it raises another issue: what is the right question?

 This story has jack shit to do with the above concepts.
 It’s just some Sims.